 Staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
-Staff should also be aware that abuse, neglect, and safeguarding issues may not always be standalone events.
+Staff should also be aware that abuse, neglect, exploitation and safeguarding issues may not always be standalone events.
 In some cases, multiple issues will overlap with one another.
-Several low level concerns could be signs of something bigger - it is always advisable to share any concerns you have with one of the Safeguarding Team.
+Several low level concerns could be signs of something bigger - it is always advisable to share any concerns you have with one of the Safeguarding Team, by logging any and all observations on CPOMS.